 Buy suiting separates.
 First, if you haven’t already been buying suiting separates, please do start doing so.
 You’re going to have SO many more outfits to put together for a suit if you have the pants, the blazer (or two), a sheath dress, and a skirt.
 On the more affordable end look to places like Talbots, J.Crew, Boden, and even some Macy’s EDV lines (such as AK Anne Klein, Calvin Klein, etc) for these kinds of suiting separates.

-- Have fun with texture.
-Seasonless wool suits are great for versatility, and they’re the classic suit fabric for a conservative office… but you can have a lot of fun with textured suiting too.
-Tweed suits (also here), twill suits, crepe suits, ponte knit suits, cotton pique suits (also here), linen suits, and more, all bring in different textures, even if they’re in conservative colors.
-Look for conservative suits that have details such as leather suit details, ruffled suit details (also here), or even animal print accents… none of these things are typical on interview suits, but they’re a great way to broaden your wardrobe while staying in conservative colors.
+Have fun with texture.
+Seasonless wool suits are great for versatility, and they're the classic suit fabric for a conservative office… but you can have a lot of fun with textured suiting too.
+Tweed suits (also here), twill suits, crepe suits, ponte knit suits, cotton pique suits, linen suits, and more, all bring in different textures, even if they're in conservative colors.
+Look for conservative suits that have details such as leather suit details, ruffled suit details, or even animal print accents… none of these things are typical on interview suits, but they're a great way to broaden your wardrobe while staying in conservative colors.

-- Go for a colorful suit.
-Colors are in right now, so if you’re looking for a trendy piece, consider a suit with a fun color.
-Purple suits may be a good place to start if you’re comfortable in navy, but dark green suits or dark red suits are also more popular than they have been in previous years.
+Go for a colorful suit.
+Colors are in right now, so if you're looking for a trendy piece, consider a suit with a fun color.
+Purple suits may be a good place to start if you're comfortable in navy, but dark green suits or dark red suits are also more popular than they have been in previous years.
 (Cobalt blue suits were everywhere not too long ago, as well!)
 You could always go for a fuchsia suit, of course, and really make a statement.
-Colorful suits can sometimes age you, so I’d look for inspiration from high-end lines (Hugo Boss, Theory) or, honestly, more youthful stores like Limited, Dorothy Perkins, Boden, and H&M.
+Colorful suits can sometimes age you, so I'd look for inspiration from high-end lines (Hugo Boss, Theory) or, honestly, more youthful stores like Boden, H&M, and more.

 Readers, which were the first suits you bought beyond black, navy, and grey basics?
 What colors (or patterns) have been the most versatile, and been worth the purchase price?